The Common Intuition to Transfer Learning Can Win or Lose: Case Studies for Linear Regression: An Intuitive Design to Transfer Learning

 \section{An Intuitive Design to Transfer Learning}

-Let us consider a well-specified model that enables the learning of all the $d$ parameters of $\widehat{\vecgreek{\beta}}\in \mathbb{R}^{d}$.
+Let us start by considering a well-specified model that enables the learning of all the $d$ parameters of $\widehat{\vecgreek{\beta}}\in \mathbb{R}^{d}$.
 Since the target task is related to the source task by the model (\ref{eq:theta-beta relation}), the optimization of the target task estimate $\widehat{\vecgreek{\beta}}$ can utilize the source task estimate $\widehat{\vecgreek{\theta}}$ that was already computed.
 This means that we consider a learning setting where parameters of the source model are \textit{transferred and adjusted} for the target model learning, and in many cases this can be conceptually perceived as a \textit{fine tuning} strategy.
-Assume that the linear operator $\mtx{H}$, which connects ${\vecgreek{\beta}}$ to ${\vecgreek{\theta}}$ in (\ref{eq:theta-beta relation}), is known.
-Then, we suggest to optimize the parameters of $\widehat{\vecgreek{\beta}}$ via
+Accordingly, we suggest to optimize the parameters of $\widehat{\vecgreek{\beta}}$ via